m-expunged/guacamole-sharp/README.md

 Any valid guacamole-protocol argument can be used.
 The most common settings are already preconfigured and will work out-of-the-box.
 You might want to change 'width' and 'height' to your preferred resolution.

-The properties inside 'DefaultConnectionSettings' are <strong>required to be in lowercase<strong> unless the guacamole-protocol specifies them otherwise.
+The properties inside 'DefaultConnectionSettings' are **required to be in lowercase** unless the guacamole-protocol specifies them otherwise.

 ```json
 "Client": {